Izalp/Izalp/README.md

 </h1>

 <p align="center">
-  Hello world!🌎 My name is Iza, and I'm a Software Engineering student at the Instituto Nacional de Telcomunicações - INATEL 🏛. <br>
+  Hello world!🌎 My name is Iza, and I'm a Software Engineering student at the Instituto Nacional de Telecomunicações - INATEL 🏛. <br>
   I'm a passionate learner who's always willing to learn and work across technologies and domains 💡. <br> I love to explore new technologies and leverage them to solve real-life problems✨.
 </p>